Is Coffee Bad For Kids? A Nurse And Dietician Explain

-Coffee has been linked to health benefits in adults but, for children, it may be more dangerous.
-Because it is still unclear how caffeine, a stimulant and the active ingredient in coffee and most energy drinks, impacts developing brains.
+Coffee has been linked to health benefits in adults, but it may be more dangerous for children.
+So is coffee bad for kids?
+It’s still unclear how caffeine, a stimulant and the active ingredient in coffee and most energy drinks, impacts developing brains.

-“I don’t see any reason that young children should be consuming caffeine,” Terry Cralle, a nurse and member of the Better Sleep Council, told Fatherly.
+“I don’t see any reason that young children should be consuming caffeine,” says Terry Cralle, a nurse and member of the Better Sleep Council.
 “We do not know how caffeine affects brain development in children or teens.”

 There are some experts, however, who are less worried about coffee than other caffeinated beverages.
 Unlike soda, for instance, coffee tends to be quite bitter.
-“I’m not opposed to kids having coffee,” Kristin Koskinen, a dietician and mother of five told Fatherly.
+“I’m not opposed to kids having coffee,” says dietician Kristin Koskinen.
 “Frankly, the bitter taste usually keeps kids away from it or limits their intake to a sip or two.”

 This article was originally published on